tala360/Bike_Store_Revenue/README.md

-# Bike Store Revenue Analysis
+# Bike Stores Revenue Analysis
 ## Project Description </br>
-Bike Store is a sample dataset that contains information on different store names, locations, etc.</br>
+Bike Stores is a sample dataset that contains information on different store names, locations, etc.</br>
 I used this opportunity to develop a revenue dashboard. </br>

 # Tools used